-Lecture Follow-Up-Students will be asked to submit this each week with contents including the following (worth 0.3 point each):
+Homework and Notes-Students will be asked to submit this each week (after Week 1) with contents including the following (worth 1 point each):

 - 1. Lecture Examples (worked and scanned)

-- 2. Practice Exercises (HW Problems)
+- 2. Homework Exercises

 - 3. "Bone Collection": hints given during lecture

-- 4. Video Critique

-Weekly Quizzes-Students will be assessed each week over the lecture material; these will be proctored electronically using Proctorio; written notes and exercises will be allowed for use (60-minute duration)
+Quizzes-Students will be assessed each week over the lecture material; these will be proctored virtually using Proctorio and scanned upon completion; written notes and homework exercises will be allowed for use (60-minute duration)

-Midterm Examinations-Students will be assessed over each unit upon the calendar-determined completion thereof; these will be proctored electronically using Proctorio; no notes or exercises will be allowed (200-minute duration)

-Final Exam-Students will be given a comprehensive Final Exam at the end of the Semester, which will be proctored electronically using Proctorio (200-minute duration)
+Midterm Examinations-Students will be assessed over each unit upon the calendardetermined completion thereof; these will be proctored virtually using Proctorio and scanned upon completion; no notes or exercises will be allowed (200-minute duration) Final Exam-Students will be given a comprehensive Final Exam at the end of the Semester, which will be proctored in person, COVID-permitting (see Calendar)